asika32764/ivia/README.md

 });
 ```

-Now you can use this plugin everywhere:
+Now, use this plugin everywhere:

 ```js
 $('.flower-widget').flower({